Know Your Nassau County Zoning Codes

 Do you know the difference between building classification and zoning?
 If you’re in the real estate business and don’t know the answer to that question, you may not want to admit it out loud, but you can read this article to set yourself straight.
-If you already know the difference and you do business in Nassau County, you may be surprised to learn that digging up a zoning code can be as easy as pulling up one of GeoData’s property reports.
+If you already know the difference and you do business in Nassau County, you may be surprised to learn that digging up a zoning code can be as easy as pulling up a property report in GeoData Plus.

-Zoning is a method of land use planning designed for regulating the type of development activity and structures that can be built in a given area.
-Designations are often controlled by local governments at the counties level or smaller, but state and federal regulations can and often do play a part.
+Zoning data is a method of land-use planning designed for regulating the type of development activity and the structures that can be built in a given area.
+Designations are often controlled by local governments at the county level or municipal government below the county level, but state and federal regulations can and often do play a part.
 Common zoning types can be residential, commercial, or manufacturing, with the potential to drill these categories into very fine minutiae.
-For example, some commercial zones may limit building sizes based on square footage and height, whereas a residential zone may allow for the building of one and two family homes only.
+For example, some commercial zones may limit building sizes based on square footage and height, whereas a residential zone may allow for the building of one and two-family homes only.

-Once in a while we’ll see or hear of an appraisal report with the code 210, which is a common state code for Single Family Home, incorrectly entered in the zoning field.
+Once in a while we’ll see or hear of an appraisal report with the code 210, which is a common state code for Single-Family Home, incorrectly entered in the zoning field.
 Fortunately, most appraisers I know don’t do this, but I cringe just thinking of it.
-I realize that getting the zoning code can be difficult, but that’s not a reason to enter incorrect information.
+I realize that getting the zoning code can be difficult, but that’s no reason to enter incorrect information.

-We didn’t just put thousands of zoning map pages on the web for you to rifle through — some municipality zoning maps are dozens of pages and it would be too much for our clients to easily search through.
-All you have to do is type in an address and you’ll see the zoning code right on the property report.
+As you can see, we didn’t just put thousands of zoning map pages on the web for you to rifle through — some municipality zoning maps are dozens of pages and it would be too much for our clients to easily search through.
+Having this zoning data at your fingertips will save you countless hours of work, and you’ll know you’ve got the right information for your subject property and comparables.